 - Ethics approval takes time – supervisor should advise on limitations

 - Time constraints on ambitious projects – Projects should have a narrow focus, with the underlying aim to gain MSc

-This is the feedback from the session attendees, collect via post-its shown in the image:
+This is the feedback from the session attendees, collected via post-its shown in the image below: